tarwn/lessthandot-hugo/blogs/content/posts/2012-06-12-making-squishit-work-with-amazon.md

     .Render("combinedOutput.js");
 ```

-So the first thing that came to mind was to add something like a “WithFileRenderer” method.
+So the first thing that came to mind was to add something like a "WithFileRenderer" method.
 This would give us a way to inject a renderer into a bundle and have it used to render the combined files.
-However, we probably don't want to render to the CDN while debugging, so “WithReleaseFileRenderer” might be more appropriate.
+However, we probably don't want to render to the CDN while debugging, so "WithReleaseFileRenderer" might be more appropriate.
 Setting up the method went something like this:

 ```csharp
 IRenderer releaseFileRenderer;